Food Studies (MA)

 Program Description

-The MA program in Food Studies employs approaches from the humanities and social sciences to prepare students to analyze the current American food system, its global connections, and local alternatives.
-The program examines cultural, political, economic, environmental, and geographic approaches to food within local, urban, and global contexts.
-The program's mission is to examine the ways in which individuals, communities, and societies produce, distribute, and consume food.
-Cities at the center of flows of people, produce, and media products, are the prime locus of student and faculty investigations.
+The MA program in Food Studies employs approaches from the humanities and social sciences to examine the ways in which individuals, communities, and societies produce, distribute, and consume food.
+Students analyze cultural, political, economic, environmental, and geographic approaches to food within local, urban, and global contexts.
+Impacts of critical issues such as immigration, equity and climate change on food are studied through elective courses.
+Cities at the center of flows of people, produce, and media products, are a focus of student and faculty investigations.

 The program: